Overview of qst

 Some of the testable hypotheses, or predictions, of this theory are:

-- Although the superfluid vacuum is non-relativistic, small fluctuations in the superfluid background should obey Lorentz symmetry.
-This means that for low momenta conditions the theory expects to capture the expectations of general relativity.
-But at high energy and high momenta conditions the theory projects Newtonian expectations over relativistic ones.
+- Although the superfluid vacuum is non-relativistic, small fluctuations in the superfluid background obey Lorentz symmetry.
+This means that for low momenta conditions the theory captures the expectations of general relativity, but at high energy and high momenta conditions the theory projects Newtonian expectations over relativistic ones.
 Therefore, the theory predicts that when massive objects are accelerated to near the speed of light they will exhibit effects that will contradict general relativity in favor of Newtonian projections.

 - When we place a circle of any (macroscopic) size in a region where the gradient of spacetime curvature is at a minimum (where there is zero change in curvature throughout the region) the ratio of its circumference to its diameter gives us a value of 3.141592653589… (π).
 Qst predicts that this ratio will decrease if the circle occupies a region with a nonzero gradient of spacetime curvature.
 Furthermore, it predicts that in regions where the gradient of spacetime curvature is at a maximum there will be a minimum possible value for this circumference to diameter ratio.
-More specifically, for all possible circles centered around a black hole the minimum circumference to diameter ratio will be equal to a minimum value, which at this point we believe is 0.0854245431(31) (ж).
+More specifically, for all possible circles centered around a black hole (or approaching the quantum scale) the minimum circumference to diameter ratio will be equal to a minimum value of 0.0854245431(31) (ж).
 This means that, instead of being randomly ascribed, the constants of Nature are immediate consequences of the geometric character of spacetime.
 A quantized picture of spacetime requires a natural minimum unit of distance (the Planck length), a natural minimum unit of time (the Planck time), and maximum amounts of mass, charge, and temperature in reference to the minimum units of space and time (Planck mass, Planck charge, and Planck temperature).
 Furthermore, quantization dictates minimum and maximum limits for the gradient of spacetime curvature (π and ж).
 According to qst, the constants of Nature are composites of these seven numbers.
 It turns out that this claim holds when ж is equal to 0.0854245431(31).

-- The theory predicts that temperature dependent phase changes exist in space – regions where the average geometric connectivity of the quanta of space transition from one state to another.
-Furthermore, the theory predicts that because the background temperature of the universe is cooling (the average wavelength of the Cosmic Microwave Background Radiation is decreasing), the fraction of space characterized by the denser geometry should become more prevalent with time.
+- The theory predicts that temperature dependent phase changes exist in space — regions where the average geometric connectivity of the quanta of space transition from one state to another.
+Furthermore, the theory predicts that because the background temperature of the universe is cooling (the average wavelength of the Cosmic Microwave Background Radiation is increasing), the fraction of space characterized by the denser geometric phase should become more prevalent with time.